alan-turing-institute/spc-validation-testing/README.md

 ## Method 2: Clustering intersection approach

-<mark>Use `runInter.R`.</mark> This file contains a few functions to test how similar two clustering based on different features are and to plot the contents of particular functions.
+<mark>Use `runInter.R`.</mark> This file contains a few functions to test how similar two clustering based on different features are and to plot the contents of particular clusters.

 ## Original issue